google/filament/README.md

 ### Backends

 - OpenGL 4.1+ for Linux, macOS and Windows
-- OpenGL ES 3.0+ for Android
+- OpenGL ES 3.0+ for Android and iOS
 - Vulkan 1.0 for Android, Linux, macOS and iOS (with MoltenVk), and Windows

 ### Rendering